-- Students with a Bachelor's degree in a field that corresponds to a sufficient extent with the subject area covered by the Master's programme can request admission to the pre-Master's programme.
+- 1. Students with a Bachelor's degree in a field that corresponds to a sufficient extent with the subject area covered by the Master's programme can request admission to the pre-Master's programme.

-- 2. The standard pre-Master's programme comprises 30 EC and is made up of the following units of study:
+- 2. The standard pre-Master's programme comprises 30 EC and consists of the following units of study:

 - a.
 Wiskunde

 - b.
-Spierfysiologie
+Biomechanica

 - c.
 Verwerken van digitale signalen

 - d.
-Meten van Fysische Grootheden
+Measuring Movement

 - e.
 Statistiek